 - b.
 The use of internal random audits of CCTV footage to ensure accurate documentation of any incident, like uses of force; and - c.
+A protocol for providing 24/7 CCTV coverage; and - d.
 A protocol for reviewing CCTV footage after an injury is sustained by a youth, service provider, or staff member to ensure protocols were properly followed and the incident was documented appropriately. - 2.
 A plan and timeline to implement the protocol and train employees on it.